IowaDave/Slow-That-Uno-Down/README.md

 Representing the decimal number 12, 0x0C in hexadecimal, as a 12-bit binary number we have: ```0b0000'00001100```, where the tick separates the high-order 4 bits from the low-order 8 bits.

-* UBRR0H receives the upper four bits, all of them being zero because 12 is less than 256.
+* UBRR0H receives the high-order four bits, all of them being zero because 12 is less than 256.
-* UBRR0L stores the lower 8 bits: the value 12, in this example.
+* UBRR0L stores the low-order 8 bits: the value 12, in this example.

 #### Where did "12" come from?